 Information about this type of insurance is available at the Office of Residence Life & Housing.
 Students should record serial or model numbers of items such as cell phones; laptops; stereo equipment, other electronics, bicycles and musical instruments.
 Reports of stolen property should be filed promptly with the Office of Safety and Security, and the student should keep a copy of this report to be submitted to an insurance company with a claim.

 There is no on-campus storage.
 Storing items (inclusive of shoes and bicycles) in hallways or stairwells constitutes a fire hazard and will result in a fine.
 A list of local storage companies can be found on the Office of Residence Life & Housing website at www.bard.edu/reslife.

-The College reserves the right to enter and inspect any room when, at the discretion of a staff member, it is deemed necessary for security, safety, maintenance repairs or policy enforcement.
+The College reserves the right to enter and inspect any room when, at the discretion of a staff member, it is deemed necessary for security, safety, maintenance repairs, or policy enforcement.
 This specifically includes the right to inspect rooms to confirm compliance with College policy and room use, recover College property (such as residence hall furniture), preservation of clean and sanitary conditions, fire prevention, or personal health and safety.
-The College respects its students’ right to privacy; however, it reserves the right to enter any room when necessary.
 If a student refuses to cooperate with a staff member, in the interest of health/safety issues and/or pursuing an investigation, the staff member has the authorization to enter the student’s room without permission.